The benefits of vitamin C!

 Can You Get Too Much Vitamin C?

-For most healthy people, there is no risk to supplementing vitamin C. Yet, there is no reason to go beyond the tolerable upper limit of 2,000 mg/day.
+For most healthy people, there is no risk of supplementing vitamin C. Yet, there is no reason to go beyond the tolerable upper limit of 2,000 mg/day.

 Before starting supplements it is important to discuss with your health care provider to be sure that supplementing will be of benefit to you.